How To Use Herbs: A Beginner’s Guide

 Frequently Asked Questions About Herbs

-I have never used herbs before where do I begin?
+I have never used herbs before.
+Where do I begin?

 Just like any journey in life, before you start, it is always a good idea to ask someone who knows.
 Check with an herbalist for chronic and multiple health concerns; for simple issues such as occasional indigestion or stress, a reliable herbal reference is an excellent option.
-The best ones will describe in simple terms what the herb is used for, the suggested dosage, as well as any appropriate cautions.
+The best ones will describe, in simple terms, what the herb is used for, the recommended dosage, and any appropriate cautions.

 For beginners, we like to recommend: